 JUMP TO: Books | Book Tour | Reviews | Poems | Humble Bear Productions | Author Resources | Blog | The Hourglass Flow

-Alan King is an author, poet, journalist and videographer, who lives with his wife and daughter in Bowie, MD.
+Alan King is an author, poet, journalist and videographer, who lives with his family in Bowie, MD.
 He writes about art and domestic issues on this blog.

 He’s a communications specialist for a national nonprofit and a senior editor at Words Beats & Life‘s global hip hop journal.

 As a staff writer for the Baltimore Afro-American Newspaper, King often out-scooped the Baltimore Sun when covering housing and the Baltimore City Council.
 His three-part series on East Baltimore’s redevelopment and the displaced residents brought together stakeholders (community leaders, elected officials and developers) to work out a plan that gave vulnerable residents a role in helping to build up the city’s blighted neighborhoods.

 During a trip to Kingston, Jamaica, King introduced AFRO readers to the island’s rich history by highlighting its national heroes such as Marcus Garvey and Bob Marley.
 Additionally, his historic pieces from slavery to emancipation helped his readers understand the significance of the island’s 47th Independence Day celebration.

 As a research assistant at the Center for Public Integrity, a government watchdog organization of investigative journalists, King helped compile examples of corruption for The Buying of the Presidency 2008 book.